Home > Eating In > Cocktails > Make-Ahead Freezer Door Margaritas

 Are margarita machines worth it?

-The simple answer in our opinion is no. We received one as a wedding present and used it two or three times before the novelty wore off.
-It was a pain to clean and its frozen margaritas seemed watery and mushy compared to our recipe for freezer margaritas.
+In our opinion, the simple answer is no (unless it is one of those huge professional models).
+We received one as a wedding present and used it two or three times before the novelty wore off.
+It was a pain to clean, and its frozen margaritas seemed watery and mushy compared to our recipe for freezer margaritas.

 Are frozen margaritas stronger than on the rocks?

-Margaritas on the rocks can taste stronger than frozen margaritas since they are not blended with ice (or in our case water).
-You can add a little more tequila to your frozen mix or add a floater to the top of each glass, but be warned: these are deceptively STRONG margaritas!
+Margaritas on the rocks can taste stronger than frozen margaritas since they are not blended with ice (or, in our case, water).
+You can add more tequila to your frozen mix or a floater to the top of each glass, but be warned: these are deceptively STRONG margaritas!
 Start with a serving in the 4-6 ounce range rather than filling up one of those novelty giant margarita glasses…trust us!

 freezer margaritas in a glass with a lime garnish and a sprinkle of lime zest on top